RamtinHaf/Flipper-Zero-Bad-USB/README.md

-# Flipper Zero BadUSB HID Demo for Defensive Awareness
+# Flipper Zero BadUSB HID Demo

 > Defensive research and awareness only.
 Use responsibly and with authorization.